aishraj/homepage/content/about.md

 +++
 date = "2015-04-11T16:05:15+05:30"
-draft = false
+draft = true
 title = "About me"

 +++

 My name is Aishraj Dahal.
-I am full stack developer from Nepal, living in Bangalore, India.
+I am full stack developer and a distributed systems nerd.

 I've been hacking around computers since I was twelve and still do it for fun and for a living.